The mStable protocol pools stablecoins of similar value. For example,

 There is excess room in the system between a bAsset and its max weights to allow mStable to take on more of that undervalued asset.

 Swaps that would push a bAsset above its max weight are not allowed.
 Swaps that do not affect the bAsset at maximum weight are unaffected.

 Swap fees are a flat fee, charged in the asset received by a user.
-These fees will be set by Governors.
+These fees are set by Meta Governors.